Vittor-Javidan/EarthLog/docs/backlog.md

 # features:

-- make the manual GPS input add the current gps data of the input as initial value

 - Tutorial Mode:
     - 1. Add tutorial mode for displayed coordinates inside the map.
     - 2. Add a button to turn on/off tutorial mode in app